kanaron/RandFailuresFS2020/README.md

 # RandFailuresFS2020

 Randomize in-flight failures and check if you can detect them, handle them and survive.
-From minor panel or turbocharger failure to complete brake or engine failures.
+From minor panel or turbocharger failure to complete brakes or engine failures.
 You can try what would you do in case of
 - Asymetric flaps
 - Gear failure